FoxBobaTea/FoxBobaTea/README.md

      🦊 My personal website and a soon to be launched app for F-Droid :)

  ### 🧀 What do you study?
-     🐙 I'm enrolled in an International Business Major, in a few weeks I will also start a computer science degree, I already took some CS courses on my highschool, PFLC.
+     🐙 I'm enrolled in an International Business Major and a Software Engineering Major

  ### 🥩 Best time to contact you?
-     🦝 After hours, Pacific Time
+     🦝 Monday 2 Friday?
+After hours PST (also applies to weekends) 🐇 Sat & Sun?
+I will be available from 7-22 hours, for a more inmmediate response contact me through LinkedIn ;)

  ### 🥝 Languages?
-     🦢 English and español, a little bit of russian and chinese.
+     🦢 English and español, a little bit of chinese and korean.
         If you meant "programming languages" then C++, C#, CSS, JavaScript and a lil' bit of Kotlin

  ### 🥞 Contribution Goal
-     🐱‍🐉 7 days ideally, 5 days as minimum.
+     🐱‍🐉 6 days ideally, 4 days as minimum.

  ### ☕ FoxBobaTea Motto...
      🦩  Simple things, for complex people.

-  I'm on evaluations right now, hold on a little please :(
+After a long break and some financial struggles I'm back 2 bussiness, don't hesitate to contact me with your offer :)